endjin/Endjin.RecommendedPractices.GitHubActions/README.md

 - Package
 - Publish

-***NOTE**: By default, the 'Publish' phase is only executed for tagged versions or when manually triggered with the 'Force Publish' option enabled.*
+By default, the 'Publish' phase is only executed for tagged versions or when manually triggered with the 'Force Publish' option enabled.

+> ***USAGE TIP**: For smaller/less complex repositories, you will likely get the quickest build times by using the `run-build-process` composite action, an example of how to consume this in your repo's `build.yml` can be found [here](.github/workflows/ci-composite-action.yml)*.

 ## Reusable Workflows